Ph-IRES/workshop_data-analysis/tutorial_dna-barcoding_curate-ab1/scripts/howto_edit_ab1.md

    ![](markdown_images/finch_lco_trim_primer.png)

+   *Be sure to Reverse-Compliment the HCO (reverse) sequences before clipping out the primer sequence*

    ![](markdown_images/finch_hco_trim_primer.png)

    * The ends of the sequence reads will necessarily be the primer sequences, so they can be trimmed off